 The Boundless CFX and its smaller brother the Boundless CF are their first vaporizers.

-It’s one of those ‘portable’ vaporizers which is actually quite big and not the most pocket-friendly vape.
+It’s one of those ‘portable’ vaporizers which is big and not pocket-friendly.

 Interestingly enough, they are less than half the price of the Storz and Bickel powerhouses.

 Does half the price mean half the quality?

 Or go straight to the pros and cons and conclusion.